Security-Onion-Solutions/securityonion-docs/suricata.rst

 Performance
 -----------

-Suricata uses AF-PACKET to allow you to spin up multiple workers to handle more traffic.
+Suricata uses :ref:`af-packet` to allow you to spin up multiple workers to handle more traffic.

 To change the number of Suricata workers: